First Presidency (LDS Church): Duties

 The First Presidency is the highest ranking priesthood quorum of the church.
 The counselors assist the church president and work closely with him in guiding the entire church and carrying out the duties of the president of the church.
 The First Presidency has the theoretical authority to make the final decision on nearly all issues that might affect the church or its operations, but in practice, the First Presidency has delegated much of its decision-making power to members of the Quorum of the Twelve Apostles, the Seventy, the Presiding Bishopric, and local leaders of the church.
 Nevertheless, the First Presidency has retained its overarching decision-making power in a number of significant areas and may, at any time, choose to overrule the decisions of a lesser church quorum or authority.

 In the case of an infirm president, his counselors may be called upon to perform more of the duties of the First Presidency that would normally be performed by the president.
-If they are needed, any number of additional counselors may be called to assist them, but the president of the church remains the only person authorized to use all priesthood keys.
+If needed, any number of additional counselors may be called to assist them, but the president of the church remains the only person authorized to use all priesthood keys.
 All members of the First Presidency are sustained by the membership of the church as prophets, seers, and revelators and given the keys of the kingdom when they are ordained as an apostle.

 All members of the First Presidency are also members of the church's Council on the Disposition of the Tithes, which determines how the tithing funds of the church are spent.

 Members of the First Presidency who were not apostles

 There is no requirement that counselors in the First Presidency be apostles of the church.
 The following men served as a counselor in the First Presidency during the years indicated and were never ordained to the priesthood office of apostle.
-For example, J. Reuben Clark was not an apostle when he became second counselor in the First Presidency on April 6, 1933, but a year and a half later, he was ordained as an apostle and became a member of the Quorum of Twelve Apostles for one day, on October 11, 1934.
+J. Reuben Clark was not an apostle when he became second counselor in the First Presidency on April 6, 1933; a year and a half later, on October 11, 1934, he was called as first counselor and ordained as an apostle, becoming a member of the Quorum of the Twelve Apostles for one day.